![]() |

 |

 Here (right) are Wellington's Newfoundland friends Topsy & Magnum.
 They seem to be into Christmas and we reckon Charlotte, their mum might be into icecream.
-Due largely to their size, Newfoundland dogs have a life expectancy of only around ten - twelve years.
-Unfortunately Topsy is no longer with us. |
+Due largely to their size, Newfoundland dogs have a life expectancy of only around ten - twelve years. |

 This is Wellington's litter mate and brother Hootie at around two years of age.
 What a face! |

-We take Wellington out and about as much as possible, usually to the delight of the people we meet.
-Now, at over ten years of age, Wellington is no longer up to lengthy walks & a short stroll around the block & plenty of rides in the car are more suitable.
+We took Wellington out and about as much as possible, usually to the delight of the people we met.
+When Wellington reached ten years of age he was no longer up to lengthy walks.
+A short stroll around the block & plenty of rides in the car were more suitable.
 Over the years we have been seriously asked many times if Wellington is a dog or a bear.
 At least once every walk someone would ask the obligatory "Have you got a saddle for him?"
 One of the best questions was "When will he turn black?".
 Newfoundlands come in four colours.
 Black, White and black (Landseer), Brown and very occasionally grey.
 Both blacks and browns sometimes have splashes of white. |

 Here's our old boy on his eleventh birthday.
-He is no longer up to much, even a short walk is a big effort.
-Although he needs a hand to get in the car he still enjoys going places.
-Despite the deterioration of his mobility he remains happy and alert. |
+He was no longer up to much, even a short walk was a big effort.
+Although he needed a hand to get in the car he still enjoyed going places.
+Despite the deterioration of his mobility he remained happy and alert until his body gave out during his thirteenth year. |

 Wellington

-was bred by our friends at Newfcorp in 1996 |
+was bred by our friends at Newfcorp.